GDS Link Alternatives: What Lenders Should Evaluate Instead

 Floowed

-We built Floowed’s loan decisioning platform specifically for the buyer GDS Link isn’t designed for: the credit officer at a mid-market lender who needs to run a clear policy, read bad-quality documents (handwritten, scanned, photographed), and make a decision, without waiting on IT.
+We built Floowed’s loan decisioning platform specifically for the buyer GDS Link isn’t designed for: lenders who need to read and analyse bad-quality documents, run a clear credit policy on every application, and surface a decision, without waiting on IT.
+Two products carry the platform.

 Same-week activation.
-Most lenders run their first loan through the Decisioning Canvas within three to five business days of signing.
+Most lenders run their first loan through the Decisioning Engine within three to five business days of signing.
 No professional services engagement required.
-The credit officer builds and edits the policy directly in the no-code canvas.

 If you want to understand how we fit alongside a loan management system, the LMS vs. decisioning platform comparison covers that in detail.